andrewrgoss/andrewrgoss.com/content/post/udemy_java_masterclass.md

 <a href="https://www.udemy.com/java-the-complete-java-developer-course" target="_blank">COURSE LINK</a><br>
 <hr>

-I have completed numerous sections of this course to improve my core knowledge of Java.
-One of the reasons I frequently choose <a href="https://www.udemy.com" target="_blank">Udemy</a> for my learning needs is that it offers a one-time cost (as opposed to monthly recurring charges) for lifetime access to the course content.<br><br>
+I've completed numerous sections of this course to improve my core knowledge of Java.
+One of the reasons I frequently choose <a href="https://www.udemy.com" target="_blank">Udemy</a> for my learning needs is that it offers a one-time cost (as opposed to monthly recurring charges) for lifetime access to the course content.
+You can find more analysis about this course on <a href="https://coursemarks.com/course/java-programming-masterclass-for-software-developers" target=_>CourseMarks</a>.<br><br>

 ##### Other Learning Resources
 <a href="https://docs.oracle.com/javase/tutorial/java/index.html" target="_blank">Oracle Java™ Tutorials -- Trail: Learning the Java Language</a>